Ships Monday-Wednesday UPS Overnight only. See shipping info for details.

 Cannot Be Shipped To: HI,PR,VI,GU,AS,PW

-What's In The Package: G. occidentalis are shipped as adults ready to be released upon delivery.
+What's In The Package: G. occidentalis are shipped as adults in vermiculite ready to be released upon delivery.

 Warning & Toxicities: Needs at least 11 hours of daylight